hodgesmr/south_carolina_2018_ballot_image_json/README.md

 ## Format

 Every county file has its ballot scans organized by precinct.
 Each ballot scan contains the keys: `ballot index`, `iVotronic Serial Number`, and `votes`.
 The `ballot index` value indicates which ballot style that appears in the precinct was used to cast that ballot.
 The ballot index can be different in each precinct for a ballot style that is common to the precinct.
-The `votes` object contains the key `straight party` to indicate if the ballot was cast as a straighy party vote, and for which party, if applicable.
+The `votes` object contains the key `straight party` to indicate if the ballot was cast as a straight party vote, and for which party, if applicable.
 The other keys within the `votes` object vary based on which contests were present on the ballot, and how the voter chose to participate.

 ```json
 {